tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@hardikchoudhary20/index.md

 ### introduction

-I am studios but shy.
-But what to say I am just a dummy.
+I am studious,determined and persistent.

 ## why are you taking this challenge?